-Intent: The intent of this category is to protect existing agricultural land uses, maintain rural character, minimize population density, and preserve open spaces.
+Intent: The intent of this category is to protect existing agricultural land uses, maintain rural character of the area, minimize population density, and preserve open spaces.
 Accordingly, the Agricultural land use designation is intended to allow low density residential development only when it promotes open space preservation and is compatible with maintaining existing agricultural operations.

 Description: Agricultural areas are those lands characterized as primary crop and/or livestock production lands.
-These lands should not be considered land banks for future development.
-In this area, the focus shall be on open space preservation and any future residential development shall cluster residential units on the most suitable portions of a site, with remaining areas permanently dedicated as open space.
+These lands should not be considered land banks for future development, but for open space preservation.
+Future residential development shall cluster residential units on the most suitable portions of a site, with remaining areas permanently dedicated as open space.
 The clusters of residences are intended to be small and integrated into significant amounts (at least 50 percent of the site) of open space.